Climate Policy (journal)

 Climate Policy is an interdisciplinary peer-reviewed scientific journal publishing research and analysis on all aspects of climate change policy, including both mitigation and adaptation.
 It was launched in 2000 and is published ten times per year by Taylor & Francis.
-The current Editor is Jan Corfee-Morlot, Editors-in-Chief are Frank Jotzo (Australian National University) and Harald Winkler (University of Cape Town).
-According to the Journal Citation Reports, the journal has a 2018 two-year impact factor of 4.797 and a five-year impact factor of 4.073.
-It is ranked 1st out of 47 in the Public Administration ranking and 15th out of 116 in Environmental Studies.
-The journal works closely with its Associate Editors and Editorial Board, whose international membership reflects a wide range of expertise in climate policy-making and implementation.
-Climate Policy is published in partnership with Climate Strategies, with which it shares a blog.
+The current Editor is Pieter Pauw, and the Editors-in-Chief are Navroz Dubash and Yacob Mulugetta.
+According to the Journal Citation Reports, the journal has a 2022 two-year impact factor of 7.1.
+It is ranked 3rd out of 49 in the Public Administration ranking and 18th out of 127 in Environmental Studies.
+The journal works closely with its Associate Editors and Editorial Board, whose international membership reflects a wide range of expertise in climate policy research, as well as policy making and implementation.